 At the Ward Law Firm in Gwinnett County, we pride ourselves on giving our clients an honest and objective assessment of their cases.
 We have found that a complete and honest assessment of the case and what to expect can reduce the doubt and uncertainty that many people experience.
 It also helps us and you prepare for the legal issues that could arise during the process.

 We help clients with all family law matters that arise during a divorce, and can even assist with issues like paternity, adoption, legal separation, and much more.
-So get the help you need by securing your free consultation with attorney David Ward.
-Call us at 770-383-1973 or use our online contact form to schedule your REAL case analysis.
+So get the help you need by securing your no obligation REAL Case Analysis with attorney David Ward.
+Call us now at 770-383-1973 or use our online contact form.